HerdingAI/audience_engagement_linkedin/README.md

 - ❌ **Commercial Use**: Prohibited without explicit written permission
 - ❌ **Resale or Distribution**: Cannot be sold, licensed, or redistributed commercially
 - ❌ **Service Offerings**: Cannot be used to provide commercial services to third parties

-### **Commercial Licensing:**

-For commercial use, enterprise licensing, or service provider applications, please contact the project maintainers for a commercial license agreement.

 ### **Repository Protection:**